 Worshipping online is different to attending a physical church.
 To get the most out of it, remember to:

 Lutheran Church of Australia - Victorian District - Our Victorian Synod has its own electronic newsletter.
-Access District Voices to see what is happening LCAVD eNews for 8 April 2020.
+Access District Voices to see what is happening LCAVD eNews for 20 May 2020.

 LCA International Mission - Global Partners - Local Church seeks to follow our Lord in His mission to the ends of the earth to make disciples of all nations.
 We partner with, support and resource local people in mission.
-LCA International Mission newsletter 1 April 2020.
+LCA International Mission newsletter 20 May 2020.

 LCA Ministry with the Ageing - As part of the Board for Local Missions our vision is seeing care for the ageing as a significant and flourishing ministry of the church.
-LCA Ministry for the Ageing February newsletter.
+LCA Ministry for the Ageing May newsletter.

 LCA Professional Standards - Protects people whilst supporting the LCA's church workers and volunteers.
-LCA Professional Standards Department newsletter 25 March 2020.>
+LCA Professional Standards Department newsletter 28 May 2020.>

-All Servcies suspended until further notice.
+All Services suspended until further notice.